notmail/notmail_spec/spec/send_api.md

-# Send API
+# APPLICATION API
-HTTP API which server uses to receive messages
+HTTP API which is used to send messages to other users.
+This API is accessed in the destination's user's server.

 ## Description
-**Send API** should be always used to send messages to any destination.
+**APPLICATION API** should be always used to send messages to any destination.
 When an application uses this API to send messages it needs to register within the server first, then it can ask for permission to be able to send messages to an specific user, and finally it can send them any time.

 This API is composed by different endpoints which serve different purposes.